andrew-ni/container-service-extension/docs/cse-essential-pks.md

 ---

-## Creating Essential-PKS Kubernetes vApp Template using CSE
+## Creating Essential PKS Kubernetes Template using CSE

+*A CSE config file should be created and should contain your vCloud Director details.
+More CSE config file details can be found [HERE](https://vmware.github.io/container-service-extension/CSE_ADMIN.html#configfile)*

-1. In CSE config file, change the value of the key `remote_template_cookbook_url` to  `https://raw.githubusercontent.com/vmware/container-service-extension-templates/essential-pks/template.yaml`
+1. In the CSE config file, change the value of the key `remote_template_cookbook_url` to  `https://raw.githubusercontent.com/vmware/container-service-extension-templates/essential-pks/template.yaml`
-2. Create Essential-PKS K8s template using CSE following one of the below methods
+2. Use CSE's command-line interface to create Essential PKS K8s template on vCloud Director
+   - Installing (or re-installing) CSE on vCloud Director will create any new templates if they are specified in the CSE config file
-   - ```$ cse install -c myconfig.yaml```
+     ```$ cse install -c path/to/myconfig.yaml```
+   - CSE's template installation command can be used to create new templates once CSE is already installed on vCloud Director
-   - ```$ cse template install -c myconfig.yaml ubuntu-16.04_esspks-1.15_weave-2.5.2 1``` (*1 is the template revision number*)
+     ```$ cse template install -c myconfig.yaml ubuntu-16.04_esspks-1.15_weave-2.5.2 1``` (*1 is the template revision number*)
-3. In the vCD catalog specified in the CSE config file, you should see the essential-pks Kubernetes template as a catalog item named **ubuntu-16.04_esspks-1.15_weave-2.5.2_rev1**.
+3. In the vCloud Director organization specified in the CSE config file, you should see the Essential PKS Kubernetes template (**ubuntu-16.04_esspks-1.15_weave-2.5.2_rev1**) in the catalog (also specified in the CSE config file).
 Users can now use CSE's `vcd cse cluster create` command to create clusters.

 ---

-## Protecting Essential-PKS Template
+## Protecting Essential PKS Template

-CSE templates are protected via **vCD compute policy**.
-If a CSE template has a compute policy and the org VDC that a user is trying to deploy to does not have that specific compute policy assigned to it, then the deployment will fail.
-Essential-PKS template has a default compute policy named **essential-pks**.
+Essential PKS template has a default compute policy named **essential-pks**.
+Users will not be able to deploy templates to org VDCs that do not have the specified compute policy assigned.
+System administrators can assign compute policies to org VDCs via CSE's command-line interface.
+More information on how CSE uses compute policies can be found [HERE](TODO)

-### Enabling/Disabling Deployment of Essential-PKS Clusters
+### Enabling/Disabling Deployment of Essential PKS Clusters

 *only system administrator can use `vcd cse ovdc compute-policy ...` commands*